pwnren/OT-Server-Hardening-Baseline/README.md

 - Segmentation aware access controls

 The objective is to implement a defense in depth security posture across authentication, administrative access, network segmentation, logging, and service hardening while preserving availability requirements unique to OT environments.
 ---
+## Scope

+This baseline applies to:

+- Windows Server 2016 / 2019 / 2022
+- Domain-joined OT servers
+- Historian servers
+- Jump hosts (Level 3.5)
+- Supervisory systems at Level 3/2

+This baseline does not apply to:
+- PLCs or embedded controllers
+- Workstation HMIs without domain membership
+- Vendor-managed black-box appliances
+---
+## Threat Model Considerations

+This baseline is designed to mitigate:

+- IT to OT lateral movement
+- Ransomware propagation via SMB and RDP
+- Credential theft and replay attacks
+- Unauthorized administrative access
+- Logging blind spots
+- Remote exploitation of exposed services
+---
 ## Architecture Alignment